karol-brejna-i/ldbc_snb_interactive/tygrysek/queries/README.md

 the author of the original message (messageAuthor).
 If author is same as original author, return False for knows flag.
 */

+// IC1.
+Transitive friends with certain name
+// p.
+46

+// IC2.
+Given a start Person (person), find the most recent Messages from all of that Person’s friends (friend  nodes).
+//      Only consider Messages created before the given maxDate (excluding that day)
+// P. 47

+// IC3.
+Friends and friends of friends that have been to given countries
+// p.
+48